Craft Blades (Straight Edge, Rounded Tip – 10518)

-Slice replacement blades are made with 100 percent zirconium oxide, an advanced ceramic material that combines a number of useful features to set it apart from typical steel blades.
+Slice replacement blades are made with 100 per cent zirconium oxide, an advanced ceramic material that combines several useful features to set it apart from typical steel blades.
 Zirconium oxide is non-sparking, non-conductive, non-magnetic, chemically inert, and never rusts.
 Their blades are safe up to 1600 degrees Celsius and therefore ideal for sterilization and laboratory settings.

 Another defining property of zirconium oxide is its hardness.
 It measures 8.2 on the Mohs hardness scale, compared with 4.5 for steel.
 Slice takes advantage of this property to create craft blades, utility blades, box cutter blades, and more that stay sharp 11 times longer than steel.